kobusroux/devicehive-ble-tutorial/README.md

 Alternatively you can use DeviceHive REST api or Admin interface to send `scan` command and gateway will reply with the list of found ble devices.
 To use Admin interface, login and go to `Devcies` tab, then click `detail` button on btle_gw device, switch to `commands` tab and click `enter new command`.
-Enter `scan` as command name, leave parameters empty and click `push'.
+Enter `scan` as command name, leave parameters empty and click `push`.
 In about 20 seconds gateway should reply with the list of ble devices and their MAC addresses (You may need to click `refresh` to see result):
 ```javascript
 {
 	"20:C3:8F:F5:49:B4":"SATECHILED-0",